grafana/agent/docs/sources/flow/reference/components/module.http.md

 * If a module source marks one of its arguments as required, it must be provided as an attribute in the `arguments` block of the module loader.

-* Attributes in the `argument` block of the module loader will be rejected if they are not defined in the module source.
+* Attributes in the `argument` block of the module loader are rejected if they are not defined in the module source.

 [argument blocks]: {{< relref "../config-blocks/argument.md" >}}